Tom Bush (Australian footballer)

 Tom Bush (7 January 1918 – 17 November 1951) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
+He played five games for Melbourne from 1942 to 1944, and later played for several clubs in regional leagues.
+He won the best and fairest awards as coach for Peechelba and Moyhu in the late 1940s.

+Early life and career

 Bush, who was originally from Berrigan was cleared from St. Kilda to Melbourne where he played from 1942 to 1944.

+Professional career

 Bush played one game on permit with Coburg in 1945.

 Bush then played with Wangaratta in the Ovens & Murray Football League in 1945 and 1946.

 Milawa Football Club appointed Bush as captain-coach in 1947.
 They were runners up in the Ovens & King Football League grand final to Moyhu in 1947.

 Bush was then captain-coach of Coolamon Football Club in the South West Football League (New South Wales) in 1948 to fifth position on the ladder.

 In his first year as captain-coach of Peechelba Football Club in 1949 in the Murray Valley Football League, Bush won the league best and fairest award.
+Bush was captain-coach again 1950.

+Bush was captain / coach of Moyhu Football Club in the Ovens & King Football League in 1951 and won their best and fairest award too.

+Death

+Bush died at the Royal Melbourne Hospital after an eight-week illness in November 1951.
+He was 33 years old.